Contact center AI technology can help flatten the curve and deliver better customer service.

 In a time of crisis, if a call peak is foreseeable, contact centers can leverage dialers to proactively call their most valuable accounts or notify customers about future contacts.
 A proactive engagement strategy leads to a more reasonable contact distribution over time, with less stress, fewer missed calls and improved customer satisfaction.

 Nothing is more important than managing agents during a crisis.
 How many agents are needed to handle the load and how many might be able to work.
 These two numbers might change every day or even every hour.
 Excel sheets and outdated software are not good candidates to handle your workforce management and optimization.
 In these situations, having a smart workforce management tool is key to forecast contact trends and adjust the number of agents accordingly.
-In the chart below we can see how AI forecasting capabilities can enable these data-driven decisions and help to answer more calls (orange area) in a time where each interaction matters.
+In the chart below we can see how contact center AI forecasting capabilities can enable these data-driven decisions and help to answer more calls (orange area) in a time where each interaction matters.

 AI and the technologies we’ve covered can help businesses build up their defenses against the coronavirus crisis.
 These technologies were assets before the coronavirus outbreak and are now more useful than ever.
 They will continue to prove so in the long-term, as periods of customer service volatility may hit the industry again.